wenhaoyong/stylegan2-ada-pytorch/README.md

   details.
 * **Vertical mirroring for training**: Use `--mirror-y=True` when training your model to mirror your training images along the horizontal axis.
 * [**Project in W+**](https://arxiv.org/abs/1904.03189): Use `--project-in-wplus` when running `projector.py` to project in the W+ latent space.
 Use `--help` for better guidance for now.
+Thanks to [Peter Baylies](https://github.com/pbaylies) on how to do this cleanly.
   * **Save all steps in the projection**: Running `projector.py` with `--save-every-step` will save all the frames of the projection video as different `.jpg` files, as well as the projected disentangled latent vector at each step.
 These will be saved in the `.npy` format in the run dir.